What are Non-Current Assets?

 Therefore, the non-current assets list shows that they can be both tangible and intangible in nature.
 Hence, it is your understanding that will help you in drafting the balance sheet rightfully.

-Before delving into the classification of categorising the balance sheet into current and noncurrent assets, it is essential that you understand the concept of balance sheet itself.
-You should note that a balance sheet can be drafted at any instance for an organisation or a company.
+Before delving into the classification of categorizing the balance sheet into current and noncurrent assets, it is essential that you understand the concept of the balance sheet itself.
+You should note that a balance sheet can be drafted at any instance for an organization or a company.

 The main components of a balance sheet include assets, liabilities and several other equities of the owner.
-After that, these are further categorised to list the details of earning and expenditure costs incurred within the organisation.
+After that, these are further categorized to list the details of earning and expenditure costs incurred within the organization.

 In a balance sheet, current assets are placed on top as they form the leading section.
 They can be easily converted into cash within the next 12 months of preparing the balance sheet.

 On the other hand, noncurrent assets are placed below the current assets.
 These assets are long-term investments and cannot be liquidated quickly.
-The examples of non-current assets are land, property, buildings, goodwill, trademark, etc.
+Examples of non-current assets are land, property, buildings, goodwill, trademark, etc.